 The decision for the European Partnership with the country points to a range of priority areas to take activities in the process of preparation for further EU integration.
-Mainly, the whole process refers to the great importance of strengthening implementation of laws, besides the process of incorporation of EU Acquis104 into the national legislation, as well as strengthening the capacity of the country to fulfil the criteria set up by the European Council of Copenhagen 1993 and the stabilization and association requirements, especially the ones defined in the Council's Conclusions of April 1997 and June 1999, and in included the Final Declaration of the Zagreb Summit of November 24, 2000, and the Thessalonica Agenda.
+Mainly, the whole process refers to the great importance of strengthening implementation of laws, besides the process of incorporation of EU Acquis into the national legislation, as well as strengthening the capacity of the country to fulfil the criteria set up by the European Council of Copenhagen 1993 and the stabilization and association requirements, especially the ones defined in the Council's Conclusions of April 1997 and June 1999, and in included the Final Declaration of the Zagreb Summit of November 24, 2000, and the Thessalonica Agenda.

-The sector policies comprise the priority areas in the agriculture sector, that is, adoption and implementation of structural reforms in the area of agriculture; adoption and implementation of all-inclusive reforms, including border and internal inspections, plant and animal health protection, agricultural policy analysis, development of agriculture information systems, agricultural statistics, and coordination of roles of the existing public and private institutions and services in the sector.
-In accordance with the decision for European Partnership with the country, the work progress on the priorities is followed by mechanisms set up in the stabilization and association process, that is, through the Annual Report on the stabilization and association process.
+The sector policies comprise the priority areas in the agriculture sector, that is, adoption and implementation of structural reforms in the area of agriculture; adoption and implementation of all-inclusive reforms, including border and internal inspections, plant and animal health protection, agricultural policy analysis, development of agriculture information systems, agricultural statistics, and

-101 In accordance with Article 181 from the consolidated Draft of Agreement: "In the framework of sphere of authority, the Community and the member states will cooperate with the third countries and the competent international organizations".
+In accordance with Article 181 from the consolidated Draft of Agreement: "In the framework of sphere of authority, the Community and the member states will cooperate with the third countries and the competent international organizations".

-102 Council Regulation no. 2004/533/EC
+Council Regulation no. 2004/533/EC

-103 Council Decision no. 2004/518/EC 104
+Council Decision no. 2004/518/EC